RalphBacon/MOSFET-vs-BJT/README.md

 https://www.theengineeringprojects.com/2018/02/introduction-to-2n7000.html

-If you like this video please give it a thumbs up, share it and if you're not already subscribed please consider doing so :)
+If you like this video please give it a thumbs up, share it and if you're not already subscribed please consider doing so and joining me on my Arduinite journey 😊

 ### My channel and blog are here: ###
 \------------------------------------------------------------------